TianpeiLuke/CodeLib/src/searching/README.md

    Easy to implement in recursion.
 Drawbacks are slow in execution.
 Fast implementation using stack as tracker and backtracking in combination with record (hash table) of visited node.

-   1. _In-order Traversal_ implements using a stack to keep track of an _entire_ sub-tree and backtracking _only when_ no left sub-tree exists on __unvisited__ nodes.
+   1. _In-order Traversal_ implements using a stack to keep track of an __entire__ left sub-tree and backtracking _only when_ no left sub-tree exists on __unvisited__ nodes.
 After visit of root, track the root of right sub-tree.

    2. _Pre-order Traversal_ uses a stack to keep track of the __root__ of all _right subtree_ __along successive visits__ of the _left subtree_.
 Backtracking _only when_ the left sub-tree is _empty_.